Excellent

 Can you get prescribed Xanax online?

-The providers on Klarity and other online platforms make it possible to get online prescriptions for Xanax.
-By connecting with a licensed medical professional on telehealth platforms, you can discuss your symptoms and get evaluated.
+Most providers on Klarity Health and other online platforms make it possible to get online prescriptions for Xanax.
+Some provider chose not to prescribe controlled substances.
+By connecting with a licensed medical professional on telehealth platforms, you can discuss your symptoms, get evaluated, and get a treatment plan that works for you.
 If a licensed medical provider determines that a Xanax prescription is the best treatment plan for you, they’ll give a prescription.

 How to talk to your doctor about getting a Xanax prescription